rozanski/bcs_spa14/README.md

 No-redirect mode is simpler (it does not require a URI handler) but pasting a long code is awkward for the user.
 Most real applications which use the OAuth "authorisation token" workflow use redirect mode.

-### Access Token
-Once you have authorised with Dropbox, the access token is saved to a file on disk and used in subsequent calls to Dropbox functions.

-### Interacting with Dropbox
-All interactions with Dropbox in the demo take place over the Internet using the Dropbox REST API.
-The demo does _not_ access any Dropbox files on your computer.

-## Running the Demo
-The README files in the `python` and `java` folders give instructions on setting up and running the demo.

-### Logging Messages
-The demo programs log error and information messages to the console.
-If you run the programs in debug mode, they also log debug messages.

 ### Authorising with Dropbox
 When running redirect mode, if you are not currently logged in to Dropbox in your browser, you will have to enter your Dropbox login and password before the authorisation web page is displayed.